fylgja/fylgja/components/aspect-ratio/README.md

 ## How to use

-To use the aspect-ratio, create element with the class `.aspect-ratio`.
-Any child of the aspect-ratio will now always be the ratio set by the class.
+To use the aspect-ratio, create element with the class `.aspect-ratio`, any child of the aspect-ratio will now always be show in the ratio set by the class.

 _16/9 is the default ratio._